 Such behavior is never okay.
 We at Nottage and Ward, LLP, fight to ensure that children are properly cared for during hostile cases of divorce.
 If your former spouse is attempting to alienate your child from you, there are avenues you can use to get your child back in your life.
-For excellent family law legal aid and a helping hand, contact our firm by calling (312) 332-2915.
-We handle cases throughout all of northeastern Illinois, including Lake, Cook, McHenry, and DuPage Counties.
+For excellent legal representation and a helping hand, contact our firm by calling (312) 332-2915.
+We handle family law cases throughout all of northeastern Illinois, including Lake, Cook, McHenry, and DuPage Counties.

 Parental alienation syndrome (PAS) refers to a syndrome where one parent alienates the other parent from a child through disparaging comments and actions about the other parent.
 The child, in response, turns against the other parent.
 Though parental alienation syndrome is not an actual syndrome according to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, parental alienation is increasingly brought up in court cases.